 Choose hotels that offer full or half-kitchens ensuite (and make sure they're stocked with basic dishes and utensils).
 This is especially helpful if you have children, who generally eat simply anyway and have low tolerance for sitting in restaurants for long spans of time.
 Backpackers, meanwhile, benefit from hostels, which often have communal kitchens.

 Don't have access to anything more than a mini-fridge and a coffee maker?
 No problem.
 Cold cereal with milk or instant oatmeal with water warmed through the coffee maker are great for breakfast.
 Sandwiches, cups of soup and ramen noodles for lunch are easy to prepare.

 Speaking of mini-fridges, here's something important to know: When you check in at your hotel, ask the staff to clear out the minibar for you.
-Some of the latest fridge models can automatically track when items are removed and will tack ridiculously marked-up charges to your bill, even if you just temporarily remove some items to make room for your own stuff ($4 for a tiny can of Pringles, anyone?).
+Some fridge models can automatically track when items are removed and will tack ridiculously marked-up charges to your bill, even if you just temporarily remove some items to make room for your own stuff ($4 for a tiny can of Pringles, anyone?).